 As soon as we had a few activities ready, we began to take them to community events along with our demo robot, and to host STEAM fairs for elementary schools, libraries, and other organizations.
-We eventually received so many requests for STEAM outreach events that we decided to make our flyers downloadable from our website, providing more accessibility.
-Currently we have 15 activities available.
+We received so many requests for STEAM outreach events that we decided to make our flyers downloadable from our website, providing more accessibility.
+Currently we have 15 activities available, and three in development.

 Our activities and flyers have not only helped us organize our STEAM outreach, but also have been a key part of our FIRST LEGO League involvement.
 We host an annual "FLL Info Night" to encourage the creation of new FLL teams in our area.
 During the info night we set up STEAM activities for students while parents listen to our presentation about FIRST.
-We also run a STEAM fair at the LigerBots-hosted Massachusetts East FLL Championship, which includes LigerBots STEAM activities as well as demonstrations by many local businesses.
-Since 2018 the Newton Girl Scouts have used this STEAM fair to replace their own event in which they earn a STEM patch.
+We also run a STEAM expo at the LigerBots-hosted FLL MA East Championship, which includes LigerBots STEAM activities as well as demonstrations by many local businesses.
+Since 2018 the Newton Girl Scouts have used this STEAM expo to replace their own event in which they earn a STEM patch.